Breadcrumb

 - Active, unrestricted California Registered Nurse (RN) license with no disciplinary action pending or imposed before enrolling in NRSG 470/NRSG 471

-In addition, in order to be eligible for the RN to BSN program, you will need to have successfully completed the following 8-prerequisite courses:
+In addition, in order to be eligible for the Nursing Program, you will need to have successfully completed the following 8-prerequisite courses:

 - Written Communication (1A)